veraison/cca-realm-measurements/README.md

-Given a VM configuration and the payload to run in the Realm, this tool calculates the Realm Initial and Extended Measurements, needed for CCA attestation.
+Given a VM configuration and the payload to run in the Realm, this tool calculates the Realm Initial and Extensible Measurements, needed for CCA attestation.

 This is a prototype, to experiment with Realm attestation and find out what